 This is not the highest quality pot you can buy, but it is definitely one that is capable of handling your needs for cooking fudge.
 It distributes heat exceptionally well and handles high levels of heat gracefully.
 This is a product that I would recommend to someone who wants a high-quality pot but doesn’t want to go all out.

-This saucepan from Homi Chef is a beautiful looking unit that comes in two different sizes, with a 1-quart option and a 2.5-quart sauce pan option.
+This saucepan from Homi Chef is a beautiful looking unit that comes in a 1.75-quart size.

-It has a mirror polish finish with an 18/8 grade of stainless steel that will handle heat fairly well.
-This pot is able to heat up relatively fast and the copper band on the bottom of it gives sufficient heat distribution to ensure sugar doesn’t clump together.
+It has a matte polish finish with stainless steel that will handle heat fairly well.
+This pot is able to heat up relatively fast and is totally nickel-free.

-It is constructed of a 5 mm thick 3-ply construction to keep it from warping due to heat exposure, and there is no non-stick coating (this means no toxins will leak into your food).
+It is constructed of a 7.66 mm thick construction to keep it from warping due to heat exposure, and there is no non-stick coating (this means no toxins will leak into your food).

 Should you get this pot?